-The "Managed Device Requirements" in ZENworks 2017 Update 1 System Requirements provides a list of software and hardware requirements that must be met to install the ZENworks Agent on a device.
+The "Managed Device Requirements" in ZENworks 2017 System Requirements, provides a list of software and hardware requirements that must be met to install the ZENworks Agent on a device.
 Devices that you want to use for ZENworks Full Disk Encryption must meet those requirements.
 Exceptions to those requirements are provided in the following list:

-Item Requirements Operating System ZENworks Full Disk Encryption is not supported on all operating systems listed in "Managed Device Requirements" in the ZENworks 2017 Update 1 System Requirements reference.
+Item Requirements Operating System ZENworks Full Disk Encryption is not supported on all operating systems listed in "Managed Device Requirements" in the ZENworks 2017 System Requirements reference.
 The supported operating systems for ZENworks Full Disk Encryption are: Windows 7 (x86 and x86_64) SP1 - Professional, Ultimate, and Enterprise editions only Windows 8 (x86 and x86_64) - Professional and Enterprise editions only Windows 8.1 and Windows 8.1 Update (x86 and x86_64) - Professional and Enterprise editions only Windows Embedded 8.1 Industry Pro Windows 10 (x86 and x86_64) - Professional, Education, Enterprise, and Enterprise LTSB editions Virtual Environments ZENworks Full Disk Encryption is not supported in virtual environments.
 This includes both virtual machines and machines accessed via thin-clients.
 When installing the ZENworks Agent to a virtual environment machine, do not enable Full Disk Encryption.
-Firmware Both BIOS and UEFI firmware are supported.
-Disks IDE, SATA, and PATA disk interface standards are supported.
-SCSI and RAID hard disks are not supported.
-Multiple disks (one primary and multiple secondary) are supported in one device.
-When using multiple disks, all disks must be the same (for example, all IDE or all SATA).
+Firmware Disk Encryption Software encryption on standard, solid state, and self-encrypted drives is supported.
+Encryption is not supported on devices with more than one of these types of hard drives on the same device.
+Windows Secure Boot Secure Boot is not supported for Full Disk Encryption and must be disabled prior to the installation of the Full Disk Encryption Agent.